International Spanish Academy (ISA)

 Attending Puesta del Sol is not a requirement for an ISA diploma.
 Students who do not attend Puesta del Sol may enter the ISA Program in 6th Grade at Tillicum.
 However, students who did not attend Puesta del Sol must first pass a proficiency test at the beginning of 6th grade.

 It may be possible to open enroll to Tillicum if it is not your home school.
-Entry into the program must be approved by the building administrator.
+Contact Student Placement for more information.
 Building enrollment, class sizes and program capacity will be used to determine if space is available for entry.

 What is required for an ISA diploma?